 What’s the dating scene like in Denver compared to NYC?

 I’m married, so I’m not really the best person to answer this question.
 Yes, Denver is known as “MENver” but in reality the population is almost evenly split between men and women.
-Some of my single friends complain about the “quality” of the men (too “bro”-ish, flakey) but honestly, isn’t that EVERYWHERE????
-It is most definitely not worse than what you’re dealing with in NYC.
+Some of my single friends complain about the “quality” of the men (too “bro”-ish, flakey) but I do have to wonder… couldn’t that be said of everywhere?

 I’m a New Yorker so I don’t really do the driving thing.
 Do I need to drive to live in Denver?